WebAssembly/component-model/design/mvp/CanonicalABI.md

 be handled carefully.
 Future improvements to the Canonical ABI ([lazy lowering]) can greatly simplify this interleaving and be more practical to implement.

-The `write` method is symmetric to `read` (being given a `ReadableBuffer` instead of a `WritableBuffer`) and is called by the `stream.write` built-in.
+The `write` method implements `WritableStream.write` and is called by the `stream.write` built-in (noting that the host cannot be passed the writable end of a stream but may instead *implement* the `ReadableStream` interface and pass the readable end into a component).
+The steps for `write` are the same as `read` except for when a zero-length `write` rendezvous with a zero-length `read`, in which case the `write` eagerly completes, leaving the `read`
-(noting that the host cannot be passed the writable end of a stream but may instead *implement* the `ReadableStream` interface and pass the readable end into a component).
-The steps for `write` are the same as `read` except for when a zero-length `write` rendezvous with a zero-length `read`, in which case the `write` eagerly completes, leaving the `read` pending:
+pending:
 ```python
   def write(self, inst, src_buffer, on_copy, on_copy_done):
     if self.dropped: